FTLam11/fronk-tolks/README.md

 * When can an issue be closed?
 * How is a feature considered complete?
 * Will the project be delivered on time?
+* Will the project be delivered within budget?
+* Will the project perform as promised?

 From an **engineering** perspective: